vexide/website/src/content/docs/async-intro.md

 ---
 title: Introduction to Async
 category: 03.
-Async Multitasking
+Concurrency & Multitasking
 page: 11
 ---

 # What is Async?

 Async/await is a feature of Rust that allows for cooperative multitasking.
-Basically, instead of an RTOS, vexide uses async to achieve the same thing.
+That is, using async/await and an async executor you can run code concurrently even on a single threaded cpu (like the Brain).

+> [!NOTE]
+> You may be farmiliar with concurrency through PROS RTOS tasks or VEXcode Events/Threads

 <!-- TODO: finish this page -->